sapphrdavis/SubspaceTeaTi.me/_posts/2021-10-28-USA-Congressional-Redistricting-2023-2033.md

 **January 24, 2022**: Mississippi Governor Tate Reeves signs his state's new districts into law, making Mississippi the twenty-ninth state to finish its redistricting, though the twenty-eighth to be finalzed after Ohio's was vetoed.
 [Detailed Map of Districts](https://www.maris.state.ms.us/HTML/Redistricting/Proposed/Maps/MS_ProposedCongress_HB384p.pdf) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/mississippi/)

+**January 24, 2022**: A federal court strikes down Alabama's Congressional Map, removing Alabama's new districts and taking over the map drawing process.

 This article will continue to update throughout the Congressional Redistricting process until all states are finished.
 In the meantime, you can check out [this guide from DailyKos on the process of congressional and legislative redistricting in every state](https://docs.google.com/spreadsheets/d/e/2PACX-1vQBfMtdaAHDWfdZ-SUUvbmKyE6oXLL1Tt0fBejDC1SfZK1wY3Kkmw6UiV_AFhETopm0mvo9MoMOvZEh/pubhtml?gid=1108526047) and follow [The Redistrict Network on Twitter for updates from every state](https://twitter.com/RedistrictNet).